A politics degree can open doors to a range of careers, including political work, social and political research, journalism, PR and marketing

 Other employers include the United Nations (UN), the Civil Service, think tanks, non-governmental organisations (NGOs) and voluntary organisations, and the public sector in general.

 Skills for your CV

-Studying politics enables you to develop specific subject knowledge, such as how different political systems work, how organisations such as the World Trade Organisation (WTO) and the United Nations (UN) operate, and to interpret global political issues and events.
+Studying politics enables you to develop specific subject knowledge, such as how different political systems work, how organisations such as the World Trade Organization (WTO) and the United Nations (UN) operate, and to interpret global political issues and events.